CaZual-T/CZT-Mega-Sync/README.md

 - Paste the shared folder link into MEGA Folder URL entry.      *- OPTIONAL: only needed if the url changed.*
 - Click auto path (for RoN) or Manual Path.      *- OPTIONAL: only needed if you intend to switch games/install location.*
 - Download.

+## How setup as host (sync folder HOST)
+- Share a folder on mega.
+- Share the link generated with other users.
+>[!NOTE]
+      - HOSTS:<br>
+      - MegaCZT is hard coded to only download mega folders named mod.czt currently.<br>
+      - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.
+      - Also megaSYNC is useful for hosts.
+It links your folder to a folder on mega and updates live.
+No need to upload massive packs.

 ### Sidenotes
 + The reason we delete the mod folder is because the tool looks for any exisitng mod.czt folders within the Destination path.<br>